kubernetes/git-sync/docs/ssh.md

 kubectl create -f /path/to/secret-config.json
 ```

+Invoke the `git-sync` binary with the `-ssh-known-hosts` parameter to enforce `known_hosts` checking.
+This will be enabled by default in a future release.

 ## Step 2: Configure Pod/Deployment Volume

 In your Pod or Deployment configuration, specify a Volume for mounting the Secret.
 Ensure that secretName matches the name you used when creating the Secret (e.g. "git-creds" used in both above examples).